htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 Figure 2.
 Partial agent hierarchy for the ITD TES System.

 The ITD TES System is an agent-based platform that permits the modeling of transmission and distribution systems linked by market processes, two-way data and signal flows, and two-way power flows.
-A partial agent taxonomy for this test system is depicted in Figure.
-2. Down-pointing arrows indicate has a relations, and up-pointing arrows indicate is a relations.
-Figure 3 and 4 depict key operational aspects of the ITD TES System in the form of flow diagrams, i.e., the daily timing of day-ahead and real-time wholesale power market operations and the two-way feedback between transmission and distribution systems.
+A partial agent taxonomy for this test system is depicted in Figure 2.
+Down-pointing arrows indicate has a relations, and up-pointing arrows indicate is a relations.
+Figures 3 and 4 depict key operational aspects of the ITD TES System in the form of flow diagrams, i.e., the daily timing of day-ahead and real-time wholesale power market operations and the two-way feedback between transmission and distribution systems.

 |image3|

 Figure 3.
-Flow diagram for ITD Test System depicting two-way feedback between transmission and distribution levels.
+Flow diagram for ITD TES System depicting two-way feedback between transmission and distribution levels.

 |image4|

 Figure 4.
-Daily operation of day-ahead and real-time markets in ITD Test System, implemented via AMES (v3.2).
+Daily operation of day-ahead and real-time markets in the ITD TES System, implemented via AMES (v3.2).

 Key Software Components
 -----------------------------

-As depicted in Figure.
-5, the four principal software components comprising the ITD TES System are as follows:
+As depicted in Figure 5, the four principal software components comprising the ITD TES System are as follows:

 1. A transmission system, implemented by the AMES Wholesale